sophiemachin/fitbitdata/README.md

 # fitbitdata

-At the moment this project is for my own amusement, though if you want to use it feel free!
+At the moment this project is for my own personal use, though if you want to use it feel free!

 ## Motivation